 We arrived in Morelia, the state capital of Michoacán, in the late afternoon.
-On arrival at the bus station, we hopped into a cab and were driven into town by a very exuberant taxi driver.
+On arrival at the bus station, we hopped into a cab and were driven into town by a friendly taxi driver.

 Another UNESCO World Heritage Site, Morelia is a colonial city buzzing with activity.
-It was Sunday morning and we sat outside Cafe Catedral and tucked into tasty Huevos Rancheros for breakfast, as we watched the city come to life.
+It was Sunday morning and we sat outside Cafe Catedral.
+Tucking into tasty Huevos Rancheros for breakfast, we watched the city come to life.

 The road around the impressive cathedral had been closed off to traffic.
-A parade of cyclists (many with dogs in tow), skaters and children on small bikes or driving tiny toy cars passed by.
+Cyclists (many with dogs in tow), skaters and children on small bikes or driving toy cars passed by.
 Meanwhile, worshippers headed into the cathedral for Sunday Mass.

 Exploring the City Streets

 We explored the adjacent streets, watched some capoeira in one of the plazas, and popped into a couple of museums.
 The Palacio Clavijero had some vibrant artwork and a number of particularly interesting portraits of Frida Kahlo.